|Tag Table||Log Table||Volatile Table||Lookup Table|

 This STREAM performs a condition evaluation on real-time data input in DBMS at high speed and transmits the result to an arbitrary table.

 This function is very useful for generating a warning when the value of a certain sensor exceeds a specific range or real time evaluation of internally input data is needed.

-Machbase innovatively improves on conventional database structure (where the more indexes you have the slower your data entry performance is) and can build indexes in near real-time, even with hundreds of thousands of data entries per second.
+Machbase innovatively improves on conventional database structure (where the more indexes you have the slower your data insert performance is) and can build indexes in near real-time, even with hundreds of thousands of data inserts per second.

 This feature is a key technology for analyzing time series data, such as machine data, because it provides a powerful functional foundation for instant retrieval of actual data as it occurs.

 Real-Time Data Compression

 The characteristic of time series data such as machine data is that data is generated constantly.
 This inevitably means that not only will the storage space of the database becomes eventually inadequate, but it will not have enough data to process.